ocupop/hawaiitax/src/_resources/monthly-child-tax-credits---irs-payments-start-july-15th.md

 ---
 layout: resource
 title: Monthly Child Tax Credits - IRS Payments Start July 15th
-date: 2021-02-04 00:00:00
+date: 2021-06-18 15:02:00
 excerpt: >-
-  The CARES Act, which was passed into law to help stimulate the economy, authorized 2 rounds of stimulus payments...
+  The Internal Revenue Service has started sending letters to more than 36 million American families...
-hero_image: /uploads/Thumbnail.png
+hero_image: /uploads/IMG_4847.PNG
 link_override:
 ---

 ### ​​​​​​**Overview**

 The Internal Revenue Service has started sending letters to more than 36 million American families who, based on tax returns filed with the agency, may be eligible to receive monthly&nbsp;**Child Tax Credit&nbsp;**payments starting in July.